 You’ll be redirected to the configuration page of the webhook, where you can edit any of the fields that you previously configured, including the name, Payload URL, events in the webhook, and the basic auth information.
 When finished with your edits, press Save Changes.

 To delete a webhook, scroll your mouse over the webhook in the list, then press the ellipsis icon in the webhook row.
-In the drop-down menu, select the Delete item.
+In the drop-down menu, select Delete item.
 Confirm your choice in the pop-up message by flagging that you want to proceed and pressing Confirm.

 >Keep in mind that deleting a webhook will completely eliminate the option to use it again in the future.
 If you are simply not wanting to run the webhook for a temporary period of time, use the disable functionality instead.
 Before deleting a webhook, be sure that you’ve received all of the information that you’re needing to receive prior to confirming the deletion.

 - When you edit or delete a webhook, keep in mind that the change may not take place immediately.
 Webhooks form a work queue for Docebo, so any work that is still running or in the work queue before the changes took place will still be sent to the configured endpoint for the webhook at the time that the webhook triggered.

 Enabling or Disabling Webhooks

 - You can only have up to ten webhooks enabled at a time, for a maximum of 80 events.

 - When you disable a webhook, keep in mind that the change may not take place immediately.
-Webhooks form a work queue for Docebo, so any work that is still running or in the work queue before the changes took place will still be sent to the configured endpoint.
+Webhooks form a work queue at Docebo; any work that is still running or in the work queue before the changes took place will still be sent to the configured endpoint.

 Webhooks and Audit Trail

-- Webhook created - Action logged when a webhook is created|
+|Webhook created||Action logged when a webhook is created|

-- Webhook updated - Action logged when a webhook is updated|
+|Webhook updated||Action logged when a webhook is updated|

-- Webhook deleted - Action logged when a webhook is deleted|
+|Webhook deleted||Action logged when a webhook is deleted|

-- Webhook enabled - Action logged when a webhook is enabled|
+|Webhook enabled||Action logged when a webhook is enabled|

-- Webhook disabled - Action logged when a webhook is disabled manually|
+|Webhook disabled||Action logged when a webhook is disabled manually|

 |Webhook disabled by the system||Action logged when a webhook is automatically disabled by the system according to the Retry Policy defined here|

 Events Delivery Order and Cardinality